ChicoState/UX-BlueConnect/phaseIII/README.md

 ##### Background:
 Before we begin, we would like to know a little about your previous experiences with Bluetooth devices and your expectations from an application like BlueConnect.

-The Intro serves as a way to ease the participant into the study and establish a tone for how the test will be conducted.
+The Intro serves as a way to ease the participant into the study (stress-free test) and establish a tone for how the test will be conducted.
 The Background is to assess the participants' experiences with Bluetooth to see how knowledgeable they are to the overall functionality.

 ### Method 2:	Have participants complete Task 1 and record any observations from participant, success of task, and user rating.